White Cane Program & Orientation and Mobility Training for Blind Missourians

 Ready to Apply for a Free White Cane?

-Download the application, call our office, or email us.
+Apply online in minutes, or download the PDF application.
 We're here to help every legally blind Missourian gain the tools they need for safe, independent mobility.